 You can request a renewal online in ILLiad if an ILL is not yet overdue by following the steps in the Renew Interlibrary Loans guide.
 If you have trouble submitting a renewal online or your ILL is overdue, please email email@example.com or call Deb Ahlers at 802-485-2174 or Tammy Hunt at 802-485-2182.

 If you fail to return ILL material on time, you will receive overdue notices as a reminder.
-After the material is over 30 days overdue, you will be billed for the replacement cost ($50 minimum) and assessed a $10 processing fee.
-The replacement cost will be refunded if the outstanding item is returned but the processing fee is non-refundable.
+After the material is over 30 days overdue, you will be billed for the replacement cost ($50 minimum).
+The replacement cost will be refunded if the outstanding item is returned.
 The ILL office may also suspend future ILL privileges if ILL materials are late.

 All ILL materials MUST be returned on time to the circulation desk.